-DAA agents that target multiple steps in the HCV replication life cycle have been developed and are highly effective, safe and require a short treatment duration.
+The DAA agents target multiple steps in the HCV replication life cycle, are highly effective and safe and require a short treatment duration.
 Virtually all patients are suitable for DAA therapy, including those previously intolerant of or ineligible for IFN therapy.
-Multiple DAAs have been approved by the Therapeutic Goods Administration (TGA) in Australia, including the NS3 protease inhibitors glecaprevir, grazoprevir and voxilaprevir; the NS5B nucleotide inhibitor sofosbuvir; and the NS5A inhibitors velpatasvir, pibrentasvir, elbasvir and ledipasvir.
+Multiple DAAs have been approved by the TGA in Australia, including the NS3 protease inhibitors glecaprevir, grazoprevir and voxilaprevir; the NS5B nucleotide inhibitor sofosbuvir; and the NS5A inhibitors velpatasvir, pibrentasvir, elbasvir and ledipasvir.
 Several IFN-free regimens combining these DAAs have been PBS-listed for the treatment of people with HCV infection, including people with compensated and decompensated liver disease.

 Pan-genotypic regimens are recommended as first-line treatment for people with chronic hepatitis C infection (see Pangenoptypic regimens for chronic infection with genotypes 1-6).
 Several genotype-specific regimens for the treatment of HCV infection have previously been available for the treatment of hepatitis C but are no longer marketed in Australia and have been removed from this consensus statement.
 These include elbasvir plus grazoprevir; sofosbuvir plus ledipasvir; sofosbuvir plus daclatasvir, with or without ribavirin; sofosbuvir plus ribavirin; and paritaprevir (ritonavir-boosted) plus ombitasvir plus dasabuvir, with or without ribavirin.